rocky-linux/documentation/docs/books/admin_guide/13-softwares.md

 By default, the `enabled` directive is absent which means that the repository is enabled.
 To disable a repository, you must specify the `enabled=0` directive.

-## DNF Modules
+## DNF modules

 Modules were introduced in Rocky Linux 8 by the upstream.
-In order to use modules, the Appstream repository must exist and be enabled.
+In order to use modules, the AppStream repository must exist and be enabled.

+!!! hint "Package Confusion"

+    The creation of module streams in the AppStream repository caused a lot of people confusion.
+Since modules are packaged within a stream (see our examples below), a particular package would show up in our RPMs, but if an attempt was made to install it without enabling the module, nothing would happen.
+Remember to look at modules if you attempt to install a package and it fails to find it.

-### What are Modules
+### What are modules

-Modules come from the Appstream repository and contain both streams and profiles.
+Modules come from the AppStream repository and contain both streams and profiles.
 These can be described as follows:

-* **Module Streams:** A module stream can be thought of as a separate repository within the Appstream repository that contains different application versions.
+* **module streams:** A module stream can be thought of as a separate repository within the AppStream repository that contains different application versions.
 These module repositories contain the application RPMs, dependencies, and documentation for that particular stream.
 An example of a module stream in Rocky Linux 8 would be `postgresql`.
 If you install `postgresql` using the standard `sudo dnf install postgresql` you will get version 10.
 However, using modules, you can instead install versions 9.6, 12 or 13.

-* **Module Profiles:** What a module profile does is take into consideration the use case for the module stream when installing the package.
+* **module profiles:** What a module profile does is take into consideration the use case for the module stream when installing the package.
 Applying a profile adjusts the package RPMs, dependencies and documentation to account for the module's use.
 Using the same `postgresql` stream in our example, you can apply a profile of either "server" or "client".
-Obviously, you don't need the same packages installed on your system if you are just going to use `postgresql` as a client to access a server.
+Obviously, you do not need the same packages installed on your system if you are just going to use `postgresql` as a client to access a server.

-### Listing Modules
+### Listing modules

 You can obtain a list of all modules by executing the following command: